aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 The ENVIRON keyword prints lists of neighbor atoms:
 ~~~
-ENVIRON [DIST dist.r] [POINT x0.r y0.r z0.r|ATOM at.s/iat.i]
+ENVIRON [DIST dist.r] [POINT x0.r y0.r z0.r|ATOM at.s/iat.i|CELATOM iat.i]
 [BY by.s/iby.i] [SHELLS]
 ~~~
-If POINT is given, print the atomic neighbors around the point with coordinates (`x0.r` `y0.r` `z0.r`) in crystallographic coordinates (crystal) or or molecular Cartesian coordinates (molecule, default units: angstrom).
+If POINT is given, print the atomic neighbors around the point with coordinates (`x0.r` `y0.r` `z0.r`) in crystallographic coordinates (crystal) or or molecular Cartesian coordinates (molecule, default
+units: angstrom).
 Instead, if ATOM is given, print the neighbors around atom `iat.i` from the non-equivalent atom list or around every atom with atomic symbol `at.s` (converted internally to atomic number).
-If neither POINT nor ATOM are given, print the environments of all non-equivalent atoms in the unit cell.
+If CELATOM is used, then print the environment around atom iat.i from the complete list.
+If neither POINT nor ATOM nor CELATOM are given, print the environments of all non-equivalent atoms in the unit cell.

 By default, the environments extend up to 5 angstrom from the central point.
 The DIST keyword can be used to change this value (by default,